 If you started writing a book but stopped halfway through, don’t worry and just find a ghostwriter.
 If you said you would save more money then it’s not the end of the world if you haven’t opened that savings account.
+You can take smaller steps towards this goal, like seeing if you can save money by using young alfred insurance comparisons.
 If you wanted to go to the gym more then as long as you’re still healthy, it’s not that important.

 Why remain in this cycle of stress?
 This year, instead of focusing on an outcome-based resolution (like losing 10 pounds), pay attention to the process of making yourself healthier.
 Whether you want to lose weight, run a marathon, or eat healthier you have to realize that this change is a process that takes time and effort.